-RO.AD.100.A
+RO.AD.100.C v2.0.2024

 Prior Authorization Requirements

 The most appropriate medically necessary treatment regimen for each individual is evaluated using an evidence-based approach.
 For requests that fall outside of guidelines, submission of medical records are needed to document an individual's current clinical status and why an exception to policy is being requested.
 Without this information, medical necessity for the request cannot be established.